NiksheyYadav/CodeNex-AI/README.md

 # AI Code Agent

-A CLI tool powered by Nemotron-4 340B Ultra to generate and manage code projects from natural language prompts.
+A CLI tool powered by Mistral-7B-v0.1 to generate and manage code projects from natural language prompts.

 ## Setup